sublinks/sublinks-js-client/README.md

 This client may also gain additional convenience methods for the Lemmy JS client, so even if you're developing for that platform, you may find this library useful.

+Hover information is only provided for methods that are not native to `lemmy-js-client`.  e.g. `setAuth`, `setHeader`, and any future Sublinks native API methods.
+Please see the `lemmy-js-client` docs if you need those.

 ### Example